ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 You need to create a project to deploy applications.

-From the Prism Central menu click on `Calm'{.action} in the Services section.
+From the Prism Central menu, click on `Calm`{.action} in the Services section.

 ![01 create Project 01](images/01-create-project-01.png){.thumbnail}